PhD (Brandeis University)

 Publicatons on teaching and learning:

-Teaches on the American South survey at Level II and on two upper level seminars, After Slavery and The American Civil War & Reconstruction.
-Willing to supervise any advanced project on topics related to American social history.
-Teaches on the following modules:
+Dr Kelly teaches on the American South survey at Level II and on two upper level seminars, After Slavery and The American Civil War & Reconstruction.
+Willing to supervise any advanced project on topics related to American labour and/or social history.
+Dr Kelly teaches on the following modules:

 HIS2028: The American South, 1619-1865

 HIS3082: After Slavery: Race, Labour and Politics in the Post-Emancipation US South